-Can You Get VA Disability for Pre-Existing Conditions?
+How to Get VA Disability for Your Pre-Existing Condition

 Under normal circumstances, the VA won’t provide compensation for your pre-existing conditions